provos/planai/docs/source/usage.rst

 Basic Concepts
 --------------

 1. **TaskWorker**: The fundamental building block of a PlanAI workflow.
+It defines how to process input and produce output.
 2. **Graph**: A structure that defines the workflow by connecting TaskWorkers.
+3. **TaskWorkItem**: The unit of work that flows through the graph.
+It carries data and provenance information.
+4. **Input Provenance**: A mechanism to track the history and origin of each TaskWorkItem as it moves through the workflow.
-3. **LLMTaskWorker**: A special type of TaskWorker that integrates with Language Models.
+5. **LLMTaskWorker**: A special type of TaskWorker that integrates with Language Models.

 Creating a Simple Workflow
 --------------------------